sruthakeerthikotla/JSONStoreReactNative/README.md

 ```

 ##### Finding Documents:
 JSONStoreCollection provides you with a rich set of APIs to find your documents.
 To find all the documents in a collection use findAllDocuments API.
-For more info about querying your data check [this](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/jsonstore/reactnative/queryData/)
+Check this out for more info about [Querying your JSONStoreCollection](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/jsonstore/reactnative/queryData/)
 ```
 collection.findAllDocuments().then(data => {
  	// success